By Laws of Board of Trustees

 Section 6.2 Director and Library Staff.
 Duties of.
 The Director shall be the chief executive officer and administrative officer of the Library District and shall serve at the pleasure of the Board of Trustees.

 The position shall be responsible for the execution of the orders and policies adopted and promulgated by the Board as well as performing such other duties as the Board, by resolution, may direct from time to time.
 The Director shall have complete authority to hire employees for all positions authorized by the Board of Trustees in the District Budget.

 The Director, in addition to being the chief executive officer and administrative officer of the Library District, shall annually make a report to the Board of Trustees stating the condition of the Library and its services.
 As a Public Record, the report shall be submitted to the Mayor of the City of St. Charles, the County Executive of St. Charles County, and to the Missouri State Library by the Board of Trustees of the Library District.

 Section 7.1 Committees.
 There shall be such standing and special committees as the Board may from time to time, by resolution, provide.
-Unless otherwise provided in the resolution creating any such committee, the same shall consist of three (3) members of the Board and shall be appointed by the President, annually.
+Unless otherwise provided in the resolution creating any such committee, the same may consist of four (4) members of the Board and shall be appointed by the President, annually.

 The St. Charles City-County Library District will defend, indemnify and hold harmless any one or all of the Trustees of the Library District for any mistake of judgment or other action taken in good faith by the Trustees in performance of their statutory duties, unless resulting from willful negligence or bad faith.
 The foregoing right of indemnification shall be in addition to, and not exclusive of, all other rights to which such Trustee may be entitled.